-It is worth recalling that the blue and green curves in Figure 7, Figure 8, and Figure 9 represent the same physical quantities: the normalized current and the normalized gap size, respectively.
-The reason why they look different is the limit of the x-axis (time scale).
+It is worth recalling that blue and green curves in Figure 7, Figure 8, and Figure 9 are representing the same physical quantities - the normalized current and the normalized gap size, respectively.
+The reason why they look different is the limit of the x axis (time scale).
+Figure 10 shows the variation of locking force with time.